WindriderQc/leantime-sb/docs/FORK-ANALYSIS-SUMMARY.md

 ---

-**Summary:** We've successfully implemented 4 out of 6 identified improvements from fork analysis, significantly enhancing security, productivity, and development workflow.
-The remaining 2 tasks are optional UX improvements that can be implemented as needed.
+**Summary:** We've successfully implemented 3 major improvements from fork analysis: security enhancements, Pomodoro timer, and CI/CD documentation.
+Two optional UX improvements (calendar and modal management) can be implemented as needed.